 - At least once each day, pray a #onelineprayer for yourself and for someone else (how many people and who you choose is up to you!).

 - Each day, send a #onelineprayer to someone via social media, text, email, etc. as an act of encouragement.
 It may surprise them!

 - Share the prayers you've written on twitter, instagram and/or facebook and tag, #theprayerproject and #onelineprayers.
 If you prefer, to keep them private, write them in a journal.

 - I will collect and share the prayers shared publicly on my twitter, Instagram, and facebook pages each day you participate.
 This will serve as encouragement to yourself and to all who read.
 This challenge will also help you to make prayer a priority throughout the busyness of your day.

 - Upon signing up, you will receive a list of prayer prompts to use during the challenge.
 If you prefer not to use the prompts and want pray whatever you feel, that is perfectly fine.
 The prompts were created only to serve as inspiration for those who may need help.

-- From January 1-15, you will receive a daily email with a new prompt, scripture and words of encouragement.
+- For 15 consecutive days, you will receive a daily email with a new prompt, scripture and words of encouragement.

 * If you are already on #theprayerproject email list, you don't need to sign up again!